-The Consultation/Liaison (C/L) staff is responsible for completing the following documentation:
+The Consultation/Liaison (C/L) staff is responsible for completing the following forms documentation:

-- consultation report - daily followup notes on patients held on 5150 involuntary holds, and others as clinically appropriate - PSR form - Attending or Resident transfer note if admitted to Inpatient Psychiatry - Medication consents (as appropriate) and legal status documents
+- consultation report - daily followup notes on patients held on 5150 involuntary holds, and others as clinically appropriate - PSR form - Attending or Resident transfer note if admitted to Inpatient Psychiatry - Medication consents (as appropriate) and legal status documents - voluntary admission/patient consent for medication or, 5150/5150 Advisement Forms

 If a patient is admitted after 4:30 p.m., C/L is responsible for completing the admission orders to inpatient psychiatry.
-If a patient is admitted between 8:00 a.m. and 4:30 p.m., the inpatient unit staff is responsible for completing the admission orders.
+If a patient is admitted between 8:030 a.m. and 4:30 p.m., the inpatient unit staff is responsible for completing the admission orders.